nutellayan/JavaTutorial/README.md

 **Unit 5** - Methods: Explains how to create reusable blocks of code called methods, promoting code modularity and organization.

-**Unit 6** - Workbook (Optional): May contain practice exercises or projects to solidify your understanding of the covered concepts.
+**Unit 6** - Workbook: May contain practice exercises or projects to solidify your understanding of the covered concepts.

-**Unit 7** - Introduction to Objects (Optional): Provides a foundational understanding of object-oriented programming (OOP) concepts like objects, classes, and inheritance.
+**Unit 7** - Introduction to Objects: Provides a foundational understanding of object-oriented programming (OOP) concepts like objects, classes, and inheritance.